wadenya/alx-zero_day/README.md

-This is my first repository
+This is one of my first repository on git